QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 1. In the first step source 1 has 4 units of energy left at 25 °C to supply 7 units of heat at 70 °C and 4 units of electricity are available.
 With a COP of 4.0, the result is that the source layer is used up completely, which requires 2 units of electricity and produces 6 units of heat.
 2. In the second step 1 unit of heat is left to be supplied at 70 °C. The second source layer supplies 0.5 units of heat and requires 0.5 units of electricity, for a COP of 2.0.
 3. In the third step the second sink layer with 5 units of heat at 45 °C can be supplied from the remaining 5.5 units of the second source layer.
 With a COP of 4.0 this requires 1.25 units of electricity.
-If the remaining available electricity had been less than 1.5 units, some energy of the second sink layer would have been left unsupplied.
+If the remaining available electricity had been less than 1.25 units, some energy of the second sink layer would have been left unsupplied.
-4. In the fourth step one of the inputs or outputs, namely the heat output, was used up completely and the algorithm finishes.
+4. In the fourth step it is detected that one of the inputs or outputs, namely the heat output, was used up completely and the algorithm finishes.

 Note that the algorithm also works with sources and sinks that can supply/request an infinite amount of energy as long as it is never the heat input *and* heat output that are infinite.